prophile/typ-report/sections/background.md

 `Kleisli` data type for constructing the Kleisli category from a monad, which is also necessarily an `Arrow`\cite{kleisli}.

+Hughes arrows are further generalised with five typeclasses which have `Arrow` as a superclass: `ArrowZero` and `ArrowPlus` which between them add a monoid structure to Arrows akin to `MonadPlus`, `ArrowLoop` which adds a form of recursion to arrows, and `ArrowChoice` and `ArrowApply` which respectively give arrows with coproducts and exponentials.
+Instances of the `ArrowApply` typeclass are equivalent to monads.

 "Traditional" FRP
 -----------------